EficodeDemoOrg/copilot-python-weather-cli/Copilot-Exercises.md

 * **Purpose:** To quickly view external web content, such as API documentation, directly within VS Code's simple browser.
 This is useful for easily checking the contents of a page before using `#fetch` or for general browsing related to the project.
 * **Aim:** Practice using the `#openSimpleBrowser` variable to open URLs.
+* **🤖 Recommended Model:** Not applicable - This is a browser functionality, not AI-powered
 * **Steps:**
     1. Open the Copilot Chat view.
     2. To preview the OpenWeatherMap API documentation page directly in VS Code before potentially using `#fetch` on it, type the following prompt: